thousandbrainsproject/tbp.monty/rfcs/0000_future_work.md

 # Motivation

-Currently there are two places to update the future work.
+Currently, there are two places to update the future work.
 There is no way to move from viewing the spreadsheet back to the detailed descriptions of that work.
 We wish to allow the community to more easily find work to contribute to based on their skills and desire and available time.
 Currently that data exists no where and adding it to two places will be cumbersome.
 Having a central place to update the future work should reduce the friction of adding new types of work.
-Currently there is manual maintenance work to keep the two places in sync, and there is also work to keep track of who is working on what and what is complete.
-This RFC will not remove all of that manual work but does intend to reduce it.
+There is manual maintenance work to keep these two places in sync, and there is also work to keep track of who is working on what and which work is complete.
+This RFC will not remove all of that manual work but does intend to reduce and centralize it.

 # Guide-level explanation

-Specifically for the future work section, new types of front-matter are available along side the existing `title` key
+Specifically targeted for the future work section, new types of front-matter are suggested along side the existing `title` key

 These front-matter values before a future work item has been started: